 - Staff held conversations with RDU staff and Umstead Park staff who confirmed that the greenway will not be closed due to the perimeter fencing.
-If any impact is anticipated, the short segment of the greenway that is located on RDU land will be relocated such that trail continuity is maintained.
+If any impact is anticipated, that segment of the greenway would be relocated such that trail continuity is maintained.
 Additional information including a video directly addressing the greenway can be found on RDU’s website and blog.

 - Staff also noted that the existing quarry is shown on some maps as being within Cary’s “Land Plan Boundary.”
 The Land Plan Boundary designation is non-regulatory; it is an area outside of the corporate limits and ETJ into which the Town’s ETJ or corporate limits could one day expand, which historically occurs at the request of the property owner.